pasindu94/maka-cli/README.md

 Maka works great on OSX, Linux, and Windows.

+Follow me on Twitter for up coming changes and post on suggestions you'd like to see!

+@maka_cli

 ## Installation
 Install the maka command line tool globally so you can use it from any project directory.